maverickbear/sparefinance/SOBRE_O_APP.md

 ### 💳 Bank Accounts
 All your accounts managed in one place:
 - Support for multiple account types: checking, savings, credit cards, investments
-- Automatic bank integration via Plaid
+- Manual account entry and CSV import
 - Real-time balance calculations
 - Multi-user support for families or teams